 Despite Adams’ prediction being off by two days, we should not be too hard on our patriotic patriarch.
 It was July 2, not July 4, when the Congress approved the motion to declare independence from Great Britain.
 The official language of the Declaration of Independence was not adopted until July 4, but July 2 was the day America took that critical step toward sovereignty.

 Whether we celebrate on July 2 or July 4, the fact remains that America is something worth celebrating.
 We are a nation founded on ideas and principles.
 We are a nation founded on what Adams called “solemn Acts of Devotion to God Almighty.”
-It is because of the sacrifice of a few brave patriots that we can enjoy the freedom we have today.
+It is because of the sacrifice of brave patriots that we can enjoy the freedom we have today.
 Let us use this season of celebration to reflect on what our nation means to us.
 The fight continues to retain the values of freedom, liberty, and devotion to God that brought our nation into existence.
-Would we still stand for liberty today?
-Would we still be willing to “mutually pledge to each other our Lives, our Fortunes and our sacred Honor?”
+So, the question we should all ask ourselves today, is Will we still stand for liberty?
+Will we still be willing to “mutually pledge to each other our Lives, our Fortunes and our sacred Honor?”